Massacration: Real history

 After a four-year hiatus, on May 20, 2016, the band reunited for an award-winning McDonald's commercial promoting their Grand Big Mac hamburger, in which they performed a new song, "Grand Pedido" – a heavy metal cover of the chain's famous "two all-beef patties" jingle.
-Fausto Fanti's brother Franco, who had replaced him in Hermes & Renato the year prior, also took his position as the band's guitarist under the stage name "Red Head Hammett"; Angra and Shaman drummer Ricardo Confessori, and bassist Marco Klein, also joined them as guest musicians under the respective pseudonyms of "El Perro Loco" and "El Mudo".
-On December 20, 2016, Sutter confirmed that Massacration had officially returned to active, and that they intended to release more music in the future.
+The band went through many lineup changes since Fanti's death.
+Marco Antônio Alves, who was then the bassist of the band, became officially the lead guitarist (and also took over rhythm guitar duties during recording sessions); Fanti's brother Franco, who had replaced him in Hermes & Renato the year prior, became the band's fictional bassist under the stage name "Red Head Hammett"; Angra and Shaman drummer Ricardo Confessori, and bassist Marco Klein, also joined them as touring musicians under the respective pseudonyms of "El Perro Loco" and "El Muro".
+On December 20, 2016, Sutter confirmed that Massacration had officially returned to its activities, and that they intended to release more music futurely.

 On June 1, 2017, the band released a new single, "Metal MILF", alongside a music video which counted with a guest appearance by model and DJ Sabrina Boing Boing.
 Later that year their first live album/DVD, Live Metal Espancation, came out amidst generally positive reception, being chosen by magazine Roadie Crew the best metal DVD of 2017.
 Also in 2017, in-character as Detonator, Bruno Sutter was a guest vocalist on the single "Metal for Demons" by Florianópolis-based one-man band Xakol; the song was described by frontman Saulo Castilho as a tribute to Massacration.

 In November 2018, Massacration took part in a "mini-tour" through Southeast Brazil alongside Angra and Tuatha de Danann.

 2019 saw the release of another single, "Motormetal", followed by "Metal Galera" in 2020.
+Later that year, drummer Ricardo Confessori quit the group to pursue a solo career, which resulted in the return of Fernando Lima, the original session drummer.
 To celebrate the Brazilian holiday of World Rock Day on July 13, 2023, the band released the single "Metal Is My Life", and later that year, on December 1, "Metal Warferas" came out, which had its music video shot at the Beto Carrero World amusement park.

 On December 15, 2023, Sutter announced that Massacration began work on a third studio album, entitled Metal Is My Life, released on July 12, 2024; four days prior, on July 8, the single "Revenge of the Bull" came out as a teaser.